 Despite overall improvements in the dental caries experience of children in the United States over the past few decades, substantial disparities exist across sociodemographic groups, particularly by race/ethnicity and income (1,2).
 Immigrant children also appear to be at a significant disadvantage in terms of untreated caries, a pattern similar to that seen for immigrant adults (3,4).
-However, little is known about the oral health of immigrants' children (who may or may not have been born in the United States), rather than immigrant children per se.
-Children of immigrants are the fastest growing portion of the United States child population: an estimated 30 percent of all children in the United States are expected to have one or more foreign-born parents by the year 2020 (5).
+However, little is known about the oral health of immigrants' children (who may or may not have been born in the important differences in their oral health needs are highly plausible.

-Compared to children of US-born caregivers, children of immigrants are reportedly three times as likely to have poor or fair health and almost four times as likely to lack a usual source of health care (6); thus, important differences in their oral health needs are highly plausible.
 While oral health of immigrant families may benefit from the availability of preventive products or services in the United States, barriers in accessing care are likely, as immigrants often face language, cultural, and financial difficulties.
 Also, relocation could lead to adoption of negative behaviors, such as increased consumption of cariogenic foods and beverages.
-Public oral health policies generally aim to reach families of lower socioeconomic status or certain races/ethnicities. but immigrants with unmet needs may be particularly hard to reach.
+Public oral health policies generally aim to reach families of lower socioeconomic status certain races/ethnicities, but immigrants with unmet needs may be particularly hard to reach.
 It is currently unknown whether public policies are effective in improving the oral health of immigrant families.
 Longitudinal studies are essential to identify causes for any observed disand to specify useful parities interventions.